ARM-software/psa-api/doc/crypto/api/keys/management.rst

 Generation of some key types can be computationally expensive.
 For example, RSA keys, and elliptic curve public keys.

-For such keys, an interruptible key generation operation can be used instead of calling `psa_generate_key()`, in applications that have bounded execution requirements for use cases that require key generation.
+For such keys, an interruptible key-generation operation can be used instead of calling `psa_generate_key()`, in applications that have bounded execution requirements for use cases that require key generation.

 .. note::
     An implementation of the |API| does not need to provide incremental generation for all key types supported by the implementation.
     Use `psa_generate_key()` to create keys for types that do not need to be incrementally generated.

-An interruptible key generation operation is used as follows:
+An interruptible key-generation operation is used as follows:

-1. Allocate an interruptible key generation operation object, of type `psa_generate_key_iop_t`, which will be passed to all the functions listed here.
+1. Allocate an interruptible key-generation operation object, of type `psa_generate_key_iop_t`, which will be passed to all the functions listed here.
 #.
 Initialize the operation object with one of the methods described in the documentation for `psa_generate_key_iop_t`, for example, `PSA_GENERATE_KEY_IOP_INIT`.
 #.
 Call `psa_generate_key_iop_setup()` to specify the key attributes.
 #.
 Call `psa_generate_key_iop_complete()` to finish generating the key, until this function does not return :code:`PSA_OPERATION_INCOMPLETE`.